 Long leave.
-(5)

-- 46.-(1.)
-Leave of absence on half pay not exceeding twelve months, or (at the option of the officer) on full pay not exceeding six months, to be referred to as "long leave," may be granted after six years service on $duty^{(6)}$ as an officer without any special grounds. - (2.)
-If long leave and vacation leave are granted at the same time the total leave must never exceed twelve months. - (3.)
-Long leave will not be granted to an officer unless for the purpose of spending such leave beyond the Territory.
-The provisions of this sub-regulation shall not apply in respect of an officer on active service with His Majesty's Forces. - (4.)
-Sub-regulations (2.) and (3.) hereof shall not apply when an officer is not returning to duty at any time after the expiration of such leave. - (5.)
-Notwithstanding the previous provisions of this regulation, after the first day of June, 1940, no long leave shall be granted during the continuance of the present war.
+- 44. (1) Leave of absence on half pay not exceeding twelve months, or (at the option of the officer) on full pay not exceeding six months, to be referred to as "long leave," may be granted after six years' service as an officer without any special grounds. - (2) If long leave and vacation leave are granted at the same time the total leave must never exceed twelve months. - (3) Long leave will not be granted to an officer unless for the purpose of spending such leave beyond the Territory. - (4) Sub-regulations (2) and (3) hereof shall not apply when an officer is not returning to duty at any time after the expiration of such leave.